 Ted-Ed does a great job at overlaying bite-sized text headlines onto their thumbnail images.

-- Bold, strong fonts
+- Bold fonts

 Video Thumbnails And SEO